divertimentos/curso-udemy-react-the-complete-guide/README.md

 # React: The Complete Guide

+[*Note to self: break all projects into separated repositories linked by this README.
+Use them as items in your portfolio.
+Deploy them using Vercel or directly into your website as subdomains.*]

 This is the course "**React - The Complete Guide**" by Maximilian Schwarzmüller, and this is: **Things that I didn't know before enrolling this course**

 **Important note:** this project uses **Yarn** instead of NPM.